Study in Egypt

 Egypt’s reputation precedes the country itself: with famous pharaohs and empresses, gorgeous landscapes and instantly recognisable landmarks, there’s no wonder students decide to come and study here, seeing how they combine an amazing vacation with an exquisite education, all in one trip.

 And Egypt knows how valuable education is: they invented writing, they thought reading and writing were gifts from gods, and scribes were considered to be “the chosen ones”.
+If you're looking to study at a university in Egypt, you will find diverse higher education options with a rich historical backdrop and modern facilities.

 But are the main requirements and how is actually studying in Egypt like?